ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO:dynamic homepage with pub etc:
 TODO:Ask Tomas if they allow payment in 3 or 4 times?
-TODO:Use Stripe Payment Intents + Your Own Installment Logic
+TODO:Use Stripe Payment Intents + Your Own Installment Logic todo:if user wanna change booking after first one confirmed, fees will be applied or pay difference of price??

 (You charge the customer’s card automatically 3 times)